-Instead of reinventing the wheel, find out the purpose of your presentation from the organiser.
+Instead of reinventing the wheel, find out the purpose of your presentation from the organizer.
 Why are you invited and what should your presentation result in ideally?

-I always ask this question, and it often turns out that the organiser hasn’t given it thought either.
-This, however, means a potential problem for you as a speaker, as in such cases, the rest of the organisational process needs improvement.
+I always ask this question, and it often turns out that the organizer hasn’t given it thought either.
+This, however, means a potential problem for you as a speaker, as in such cases, the rest of the organizational process needs improvement.

 Why is this topic interesting for the listeners?

 Is there any kind of professional need for this?
-How does it relate to their daily work? etc. In the worst case scenario, if nobody showed interest in your topic, the organiser chose it.
+How does it relate to their daily work? etc. In the worst-case scenario, if nobody showed interest in your topic, the organizer chose it.
 In this case, you need to consider even more carefully about how to make your examples juicier.

 Do the listeners have any particular expectations for you?

 For example, my public speaking training is always very intense and fun.
 Participants always have tons of laughs and leave in a good mood.
 At one point, however, I had to lead a seminar on a slightly more serious topic (time management), which is no longer a fun topic.
 I finished my presentation, and a participant came up to me saying, „I really liked it, but as your public speaking training was very fun, I was expecting a lot of fun here too“.

 Audience analysis may reveal that the listeners have expectations for you.
 If you know them, you can also prepare more thoroughly.

 Prior knowledge mapping